 When a child starts avoiding situations they used to enjoy – it is time to take a second look at why.
 It might be that they simply no longer like soccer or swim class – but it might be something more significant.

 The number one, unhealthiest, go-to coping mechanism for anxiety is AVOIDANCE.
 Avoid at all costs!
-If you need to talk to someone about how to deal

 If I do not go to football, then I won’t have to worry about the ball hitting my face.

 If I say I do not want to go to swim, then I won’t have to worry about sinking to the bottom of the pool.